mctools/ncrystal-extra/data/validated/README.md

 # Extra validated data files for NCrystal

-Files in this subdirectory are believed to be of similar good quality as those in the main NCrystal repository, and are kept here instead due to issues of file sizes.
+Files in this subdirectory are believed to be of similar good quality as those in the main NCrystal repository, and are kept here instead due to issues like file sizes.